madscientist-zero/TicTacToeGUI/README.md

 > tictactoe
 # How To use in Windows
-first you need to install python 3 and then run the program on cmd with command <i>py TicTacToe.py</i>
+first you need to install python 3 and then run the program on cmd with command:
+> <i>py TicTacToe.py</i>